haroldcampbell/MondayJS/README.md

 # MondayJS

-### An experimental Javascript MVC framework based entirely around effective use of closures
+#### An experimental Javascript MVC framework based entirely around the effective use of closures

 It started with a question.
 Is it possible to do the following in `javascript`?